 - Create new networking opportunities and build a supportive community of knowledgeable research administrators

-- Provide an opportunity for Princeton’s research administrators to receive an internal certification and show off their hard work!
+- Provide Princeton’s research administrators an opportunity to receive an internal certification and show off their hard work!

-The Research Administration Training Program is primarily meant to offer professional development to those who are new or interested in a career in sponsored research (less than 2-3 years of experience), or for those who are new to Princeton.
+The Research Administration Training Program offers professional development opportunities to those new to or interested in a career in sponsored research (less than 2-3 years of experience) or for those new to Princeton.
 The depth and breadth of this program ensure that even seasoned research administrators will find the investment of their time worthwhile.
-The program will be prioritized for those who are new to Research Administration or new to Princeton but will also be open to all who are interested.
+ORPA will prioritize the program for those new to Research Administration or Princeton and open to all interested parties.

-The program will be made up of a set of core classes and a set of electives:
+The program consists of a set of core classes and a set of electives:

-All enrollees will be asked to begin the program by taking Introduction to Research Administration at Princeton University, followed by the Pre-Award Administration module classes in the order laid out above.
-These classes teach the fundamentals of research administration which are built upon later in the curriculum.
-The remainder of the program may be completed in any preferred order, but note that Introduction to Award Management should be taken prior to Post-Award Financial Compliance.
+All enrollees will begin the program by taking Introduction to Research Administration at Princeton University, followed by the Pre-Award Administration module classes in the order laid out above.
+These introductory classes serve as the foundation for the later curriculum and are designed to expose the enrollees to the fundamentals of research administration.
+The balance of the program may be completed in any preferred order.

 Program Hours to Certification and Time to Completion

-Each class will be broken up into 90-minute segments of instruction.
-The required training hours to complete the program is estimated at approximately 25 hours of core classes and 9 hours of electives.
-In addition, in order to receive certification, assessments in the form of “homework” will be required to be completed.
+Each class is 90-minutes of instruction.
+Therefore, the required training hours to complete the program is approximately 25 hours of core classes and 9 hours of electives.
+In addition, to receive certification, assessments in the form of “homework” will be required to be completed.

-It is expected that the program should be completed within 24 months of enrollment.
+Enrollees will be expected to complete the program within 24 months of enrollment.